Facebook Pixel MPH Competencies | Western Kentucky University

 1. Apply health behavior theories and models to address public health problems

-2. Locate, cite, and integrate credible and/or peer-reviewed literature to professionally written products
+2. Synthesize and integrate credible and/or peer-reviewed literature into professionally written products with accurate APA citations.

-4. Describe the impact and importance of social determinants of health
+4. Analyze the impact and importance of social determinants of health

-5. Identify the direct and indirect population health effects of environmental hazards (biological, chemical and physical) on humans, animals and the ecology
+5. Examine the direct and indirect population health effects of environmental hazards (biological, chemical and physical) on humans, animals and the ecosystem.

 Example of twitter